GoogleChrome/web.dev/src/site/content/en/blog/how-to-use-local-https/index.md

   certificates!
 - mkcert is a cross-platform tool.
 Anyone on your team can use it.

+mkcert is the tool we recommend for creating a TLS certificate for local development.
+You can check out [other options](#running-your-site-locally-with-https:-other-options) too.

 Many operating systems may include libraries to produce certificates, such as [openssl](https://www.openssl.org/).
 Unlike mkcert and similar tools, such libraries may not consistently produce correct certificates, may require complex commands to be run, and are not necessarily cross-platform.

 {% Aside 'gotchas' %}
-The mkcert we're interested in [this one](https://github.com/FiloSottile/mkcert).
-Not [this one](https://www.npmjs.com/package/mkcert). ❌
+The mkcert we're interested in in this post is [this one](https://github.com/FiloSottile/mkcert), not [this one](https://www.npmjs.com/package/mkcert).
 {% endAside %}

 ### Caution